Hotel Okura Tokyo: Second building (2019–present)

 Following a ¥110 billion (US$1 billion) construction project, the hotel opened two new towers, with a total of 508 rooms, on 12 September 2019, in anticipation of the 2020 Tokyo Olympics.
 The Okura Prestige Tower is a 188 m tall, 41-storey mixed-use tower with 368 modern international hotel rooms and 18 storeys of office space.
 The Okura Heritage Tower is an adjacent 75-metre, 17-storey tower offering 140 traditional Japanese guest rooms.
 The complex was designed and built by Taisei Corporation.

 About half of the site is open to the public as a green area and plaza.

 South Wing

 The Hotel Okura's South Wing opened on 26 November 1973, built in a style similar to the 1962 main building.
 The 13-storey building was demolished between 2021–2022.
-The 388-room South Wing was built in 1973 as an annex to the main hotel across the street.
-Two buildings, a 180 m tall 43-storey apartment tower and a 115 m tall 21-storey office tower, is currently planned for the site.
+Two buildings, a 180 m tall 43-storey apartment tower, and a 115 m tall 21-storey office tower, are currently planned for the site.